GregBuck/bbresearch_web/content/post/2020-10-01-create-r-package.md

 11) restart Rstudio.
 Project 'test.pkg' will now be recognized as a Git repository and further changes can be managed from within Rstudio.

-Package is not available for use by the public by downloading the package from GitHub and installing.
+Package is now available for use by the public by downloading the package from GitHub and installing.
 Example:

 library(devtools)
 install_github("GregBuck/test.pkg")
 library(test.pkg)